-Testamur Title of Degree: Bachelor of Information and Communication Technology/
+Testamur Title of Degree: Bachelor of Information and Communication Technology /

 Bachelor of Laws

 (a separate testamur is awarded for each degree)

 Abbreviation: BInfoTech/LLB

 Home Faculty: Faculty of Law

-Duration: 5.5 years full-time or part-time equivalent
+Duration: 6 years full-time or part-time equivalent

 Total Credit Points: 310

 Delivery Mode: On-campus

 Starting Session(s): Autumn

 Location: Wollongong

 UOW Course Code: 778

 UAC Code: 751205

 CRICOS Code: 016114C

-Students commencing University study directly from school must enrol in a double degree course with the Bachelor of Laws.
+Students commencing University study directly from school may enrol in a double degree course with the Bachelor of Laws.
 Study in another academic discipline allows students to recognise how law functions in social, economic, technical, environmental and scientific contexts.
 The BInfoTech/LLB allows students to combine an interest in information technology and law.

-For the first four years of the double degree, students enrol substantially in subjects offered by the Faculty of Informatics combined with a small number of Law subjects.
-In the final two years of the degree, students enrol exclusively in Law subjects, including a range of law elective options.
+For the first year of the double degree, students enrol in subjects offered by the Faculty of Law.
+In years two, three and four of the degree, students enrol exclusively in Informatics subjects.
+In years five and six, students enrol exclusively in Law subjects.

-- Assumed knowledge: Any two units of English. - Recommended Studies: English Advanced.
+Assumed knowledge: Any two units of English.
+Recommended Studies: English Advanced.